mHassan11/mHassan11/README.md

 				'Eating',
 				'Coding',
 				'Reading'
-				'Being up all Night chasing that ONE BUG...'
+				'Being up all night chasing that ONE BUG...'
 			]

 	def getCity():